 Other cinemas in the town were the Select which closed in 1962 and the Moderne in the Place Bosh, which closed in 1966.

-In the 1970’s the Palace Cinema became a twin-screen cinema and showed first run films.
+In 1978 the Palace Cinema became a twin-screen cinema when an 84-seat screen was added.
+It showed first run films.
 One of the screens was named Diamante.
-It was later triplexed, and it stayed open until 2002, the last film was “Moulin Rouge” with Nicole Kidman.
+It was later triplexed when the original screen was split in two.
+It stayed open until 2002, the last film was “Moulin Rouge” with Nicole Kidman.
 The closure was due the opening of the mega-cinema complex UGC Louvain La Neuve which has already closed, waiting for a re-opening.